 Make Somebodys Day!
 Send Good Vibes.
 Everything you need over 50% OFF.
 Learn More

-I’m so happy that Cindy invited me to be a part of Craft Camp again this year.
-I’m doing another paper craft this time, a cool 3D Lizard Gift Tag, tailor-made for older, scissor savvy kids.
+This papercraft template is tailor-made for older, scissor-savvy kids.
 It combines the card and gift tag all in one!
-If you have some birthday parties to attend this summer, this is a sure fire way to make your gift a stand-out on the gift table, plus have some crafty fun to boot.
+If you have some birthday parties to attend, this is a sure-fire way to make your gift stand out on the gift table, plus have some crafty fun to boot.
 As a bonus, the lizard makes a fun paper toy for after the party.

 Here’s what you’ll need to make one: